 6 Keys to Success

 Those who achieve their goals are very clear about what they want to achieve and why they want to achieve it.
 You have to have a destination in order to plot a course to get there.
 If the destination is unclear or keeps changing, then you lose focus and motivation.
 They have measurable goals.
 Don’t set goals like “make more money”.
-Instead, set goals like “make $2,000 per month by the end of 2019.”
+Instead, set goals like “make $2,000 per month by the end of this year.”

 High performers have high levels of energy to allow them to put forth great levels of effort and enthusiasm.
 That means you have to get a certain amount of sleep, eat healthy, and get regular exercise.
 The vision of the high performer who eats pizza while sitting at their computer in the middle of the night is not accurate.
 You can grind for short periods, but sustained effort requires you to take care of yourself.

 Preventive health maintenance is very important.
 Many diseases often have no advance symptoms.
 So even if you feel well you can identify them before they become advanced.